dechamps/FlexASIO/CONFIGURATION.md

 to use.
 In PortAudio parlance, this is called the *host API*.
 FlexASIO uses the term "backend" to avoid potential confusion with the term "ASIO host".

+This is by far the most important option in FlexASIO.
+Changing the backend can have wide-ranging consequences on the operation of the entire audio pipeline.
+For more information, see [BACKENDS][].

 The value of the option is matched against PortAudio host API names.
 If the PortAudio library that FlexASIO is linked against doesn't provide an host API by that name, FlexASIO will fail to initialize.